Unforgotten is back on our screens for a fourth season, with Cassie and Sunny working alongside each other once more on a new cold case investigation.

 At the start of the season we saw Cassie’s petition to leave the force early and receive her full pension effectively denied.
 With her father’s increasingly apparent health issues at the forefront of her mind, a bitter Cassie returned to her old stomping grounds, supported by Sunny.

 Here’s everything you need to know about Unforgotten season four.

-When is Unforgotten back on ITV for series four?
+When is Unforgotten on TV?